NoobMathematician/react-brewery-app/README.md

 `npm install`

-to nstalls project dependencies and
+to installs project dependencies and

 `npm run start`